Founders of daycare centre for kids with critical illnesses jointly named ST Singaporean of the Year 2023

 The award is now in its ninth year.

-Past winners include Mr Anson Ng, a second-hand car dealer who has made it his life’s mission to help strangers in need, and Mr Sakthibalan Balathandautham who donated part of his liver to a one-year-old child after he came across a plea online.
+Past winners include Mr Anson Ng, a second-hand car dealer who has made it his life’s mission to help strangers in need, and Mr Sakthibalan Balathandautham, who donated part of his liver to a one-year-old child after he came across a plea online.

 Other joint winners include swimmer Joseph Schooling and his parents in 2016 for their sports endeavour, and Covid-19 front-liners in 2020 for their personal sacrifices as the country battled the pandemic.

-In 2023, Ms Lee and Ms Paul were nominated alongside five other finalists, like sprint queen Shanti Pereira who brought glory to Singapore with her achievements in track and field, and community volunteer leader Sandy Goh who organises programmes like free food distributions for those in need.
+In 2023, Ms Lee and Ms Paul were nominated alongside five other finalists, like sprint queen Shanti Pereira, who brought glory to Singapore with her achievements in track and field, and community volunteer leader Sandy Goh, who organises programmes like free food distributions for those in need.

-Other finalists include Chng Rui Jie who has raised more than $1.2 million for online fund-raising campaigns by the age of 12, former teacher Priscilla Ong who set up a charity to provide free food for the less fortunate, and logistics director Herman Sing who donated 67 per cent of his liver to a stranger.
+Other finalists include Chng Rui Jie, who has raised more than $1.2 million for online fund-raising campaigns by the age of 12, former teacher Priscilla Ong, who set up a charity to provide free food for the less fortunate, and logistics director Herman Sing, who donated 67 per cent of his liver to a stranger.

 Ms Paul and Ms Lee were awarded a trophy and $20,000 in cash, while the other finalists received $5,000 each.
 The prize money was sponsored by UBS, which has supported the award since its inception.